 Before we even started testing for this review, we spent months training our feet and examining our running mechanics to make sure we were durable enough to set out on months of testing minimalist and barefoot-inspired footwear.
 The horror stories are real — when these types of shoes first appeared on the scene, people launched out on their usual runs and ran right into injury.
 The main error was a lack of adequate foot strength from years of cushioned footwear and shoes that disrupt the natural movements of the toes and feet.

-As we strengthened our feet and prepped for this review, we assembled our assessment metrics: Performance, Barefoot Accuracy, Weight, Traction, Versatility, and Durability.
-We assigned specific field and "lab" tests to each metric to make our testing as consistent and thorough as possible.
-And then, we were ready.
-From Seattle to the Caucasus Mountains, each pair was thoroughly vetted and compared against the rest of the test group.
+Prepping for this review involved a couple of things: strengthening our feet and assembling our testing metrics.
+For each shoe, we assessed Performance, Barefoot Accuracy, Weight, Traction, Versatility, and Durability.
+We assigned focused field and "lab" tests to each metric to make our testing as consistent and thorough as possible.
+And then we were off.
+Mile after mile, each pair of shoes was thoroughly vetted and put to the test against the rest of the group.

 Analysis and Test Results

 We tested each shoe in the environment it was designed for — that is to say, we did not unfairly knock down a road running shoe for poor performance on the trail.
-However, as enthusiastic adventurers with critical minds, we also wanted to see how far we could push the boundaries of some of the shoes.
-You will read thorough discussions of how we tested the shoes slightly outside of the box.
-This is largely reflected in the overall value of each shoe.
-Check out our findings below, and have fun out there.
+However, as enthusiastic adventurers with critical minds, we also wanted to see how far we could push the boundaries of some of our tested shoes.
+Meaning, we pushed these barefoot shoes slightly outside of the box when testing, thoroughly discussed throughout each article.
+Check out our findings below, and have fun out there!

 Are you looking for a specialist shoe or more of an all-rounder?
 If you have a specific use in mind, it might be easier to assess the value of a shoe.
 For most, the value of a product relates directly to how well it performs in the activities you love.
 However, many of us are looking for a shoe that will satisfy several needs.
 Footwear is not a trivial expense, so we assess the versatility of each shoe vs. the price.
 We want to help you make sure your favorite footwear is worthy of its price tag.

-In this review, our Best Buy Winner, the Merrell Vapor Glove 4, is not necessarily the most versatile shoe.
+In this review, the Merrell Vapor Glove 4 is not necessarily the most versatile shoe.
 However, it is one of the most affordable.
-It provides an excellent entry point into minimalist footwear, and a great complement to your regular footwear for those days you want to train your foot strength.
+It provides an excellent entry point into minimalist footwear and a great complement to your regular footwear for those days you want to train your foot strength.
 While we love gear, we don't like for it to accumulate, so we appreciate versatility.
-However, due to the nuanced nature of this type of footwear, we recommend investing in a couple different pairs to cover you appropriately through different terrain types.
+However, due to the nuanced nature of this type of footwear, we recommend investing in a couple of different pairs to cover you appropriately through different terrain types.

-Durability is a big component of value as well, in our view.
-As outdoor enthusiasts, we can be pretty hard on gear, so we want to know that things are well made before we invest our hard-earned cash in yet another pair of running shoes…
+Durability is a big component of value too.
+As outdoor enthusiasts, we can be pretty hard on gear, so we want to know that things are well made before we invest our hard-earned cash in yet another pair of running shoes.

-For our first assessment category, we want to know how well a shoe performs.
+For our first assessment category, we wanted to know how well each shoe could perform.
 This is our most heavily weighted assessment category.
 To properly assess each metric, we must know the goals of the products.
 A minimalist shoe is designed to be minimal.
 Therefore, our assessments center around the results from two tests.
-In the Fit Test, we examine how well the shoe stays out of our way — essentially, letting our feet do their own natural thing.
-Next is the Ground Feel Test, where we examine how much foot proprioception is maintained through each shoe's sole.
+In our "fit test", we examine how well the shoe stayed out of our way — essentially, letting our feet do their own natural thing.
+Next was the "ground feel test," where we examined how much foot proprioception is maintained through each shoe's sole.
 For barefoot enthusiasts, feeling the ground is a high priority.
 We get it — once you turn on your foot-sense, it opens up a whole new feeling of connection and exhilaration on your running adventures.

-For the Fit Test, we aim to capture the concept of "comfort."
-This is a challenging task because the design of minimalist footwear is to remove many of the features we often associate with comfort, such as cushioning, padding, rock plates in the soles, etc. Instead, we decided that the comfort of the shoe is reflected in its ability to fit our feet and allow our toes the freedom to move.
-In this test, therefore, we look for lightweight shoes with flexible soles, soft uppers, and wide toe boxes that allow our toes to splay, rise, fall, flex, and otherwise play freely inside the footwear.
-To assess, we went running.
+For the fit test, we aimed to capture the concept of "comfort."
+This is a challenging task because minimalist footwear aims to remove many of the features we often associate with comfort, such as cushioning, padding, rock plates in the soles, etc. Instead, we defined comfort by the shoe's ability to fit properly and allow the toes the freedom to move.
+We considered weight, the flexibility of the soles, the softness of the uppers, and the width of the toe box.
+We awarded higher scores to those that allowed our toes to splay, rise, fall, flex, and just generally play freely inside the footwear.
+And we also went running.
 A lot.

 The next goal of barefoot shoes or minimal footwear is to allow your foot to feel the ground.
 This has been suggested to help improve balance and foot proprioception and to stimulate the nerves in your feet.
-Whatever the effect (or goal) might be for you, we wanted an objective way to assess if the shoe would let you feel the ground.
-For the Ground Feel Test, we spent time running, walking, and hiking on all types of surfaces from flat asphalt to soft trails to gravel and even rocky trails.
+Whatever the effect (or goal) might be for you, we wanted an objective way to assess if the shoe would let us feel the ground.
+We spent time running, walking, and hiking on all types of surfaces — from flat asphalt to soft trails, gravel, and rocky trails.
 We recorded what level of roughness was required for us to feel the ground with our feet.
 Yes, sometimes this was recorded in the form of expletives.